-First-Year Home Maintenance Plan South Africa
+First-Year Home Maintenance Plan for South African Homeowners

 Your first year is not about doing everything perfectly.
 It is about learning the house, catching warning signs early, and building a monthly maintenance rhythm before small problems become expensive repairs.